cloud-gov/pages-uswds-gatsby/README.md

 - “is designed around user needs with data-driven analysis influencing management and development decisions, using qualitative and quantitative data to determine user goals, needs, and behaviors, and continually test the website, web-based form, web-based application, or digital service to ensure that user needs are addressed;”
 - allows for user customization; and
 - is mobile-friendly.

-## 🖐Previous Versions 🖐

-If you're looking for the original starter that included a more integrated approach to using USWDS with React, it is still available [here](https://github.com/18F/federalist-uswds-gatsby/tree/v1), but will not be maintained.

 ## Features